pogof/beatoraja-linux-howto/README.md

 You may need to switch what version of Java you are actively using with `sudo update-alternatives --config java` and select the `openjdk-17`.

 Alternatively if you don't want to switch Java versions, use the command, copy the path to `openjdk-17` and use that instead of `java` on line 14 to set the version.

+### Game Should now launch
+After running the start.sh you should see the settings window.
+Setup your game same way as on Windows, add your BMS/PMS files, IR, ... and launch!